oracle/wookiee-cache/README.md

 Mix the Compression trait into cacheable objects to deflate when _writeInCache_ and inflate when _readFromCache_.

 * namespace - Override this value to change the default level of compression

+## License
+Copyright (c) 2004 Oracle and/or its affiliates.
+Released under the Apache License Version 2.0